Seemavij/password_generator/README.md

 >I have carried out testing on the application before and post deployment and have exampled the testing I have carried out post-deployment in the documentation below.
 >![screenshot](Assets/images/password.12.png)
 >![screenshot](Assets/images/password11.png)
+* Bugs :
+>I checked all the programm is working correct no bugs found.
+>All the functionalities are working correct no bugs found.
+>All the screenshot attached.
+* Unfixed Bugs :

+>None

 * Design and Inspiration

 >I was inspired to make a password generator and working on a that.